kalina-kalina/capstone_project/README.md

 ### 1. File descriptions

-* 01 - Data cleaning and preparation.ipynb: notebook with data exploration, data cleaning and data preprocessing
+* <a href="01 - Cleaning, preparing and engineering.ipynb" target="_blank">01 - Data cleaning and preparation.ipynb</a>: notebook with data exploration, data cleaning and data preprocessing
-* 02 - Modelling.ipynb: notebook with data modelling
+* <a href="02 - Data Splitting and Modelling.ipynb" target="_blank">02 - Modelling.ipynb</a>: notebook with data modelling
 * Checklist.md: checklist of work on the project
 * REDME.md: readme file
 * perfume.csv: dataset from kaagle.com